nseidm1/Sam-s-Club-Demo/README.md

 things down this way allows for optimal separation of concerns, with scope of functionality effectively being modularized.
-Activity and fragment levels are intentionally to contain predominantly UI lifecycle callback implementations, along with functions that effect and of the primary UI components of the hierarchy.
+Activity and fragment levels are intentionally to contain predominantly UI lifecycle callback implementations, along with functions that effect any of the primary UI components of the hierarchy.
 An extension function is used to house the pagination functionality.
 Dependency injection is used to vary the network layer for purposed of test mocking requirements.